 Pick residential or commercial, register as an LLC, and get insurance.
 Grab basic supplies for $300-600, snag your local business license, and research what competitors charge.

 Start marketing through Google Business Profile and tell everyone you know.
-Your first clients come from people who already trust you.
+When you start a cleaning business from scratch, your first clients come from people who already trust you.

 What is the average cost to start a cleaning business?